d12frosted/elpa-mirror/stable-melpa/embark-readme.txt

 completions of your input.
 Embark provides three commands to work on candidate sets:

+- The `embark-act-all' command runs the same action on each of the current candidates.
+It is just like using `embark-act' on each candidate in turn.

-- The `embark-collect-snapshot' command produces a buffer listing all candidates, for you to peruse and run actions on at your leisure.
+- The `embark-collect' command produces a buffer listing all candidates, for you to peruse and run actions on at your leisure.
   The candidates can be viewed in a grid or as a list showing additional annotations.
-The `embark-collect-live' variant produces "live" Embark Collect buffers, meaning they autoupdate as the set of candidates changes.

 - The `embark-export' command tries to open a buffer in an appropriate major mode for the set of candidates.
 If the